makrai/notes/caporusso-2507-self-aspect.md

 * active vs passive voice can shed light on the sense of agency of the author (Simchon+ 2023), while
 * the Narrative Self (NS)
-  * i.e., “the narrative someone has of themselves, comprising their autobiographical memories and stories of who they are”
+  * ie “the narrative someone has of themselves, comprising their autobiographical memories and stories of who they are”
   * Caporusso+ (2024) is
   * reflected in the structure and coherence of one’s autobiographical accounts